Review: QuickBooks Cloud Accounting Software

 Challenges of QuickBooks Online

 - QuickBooks Online carries a history of unscheduled outages.
 One of the worst instances occurred in 2012 on the Friday before the corporate tax deadline, resulting in angry users without access to accounts the entire day.
 Unfortunately, even the most successful cloud providers, like Amazon, experience downtime from time to time.
-Nonetheless, QuickBooks Online has the potential to reduce downtime overall, because daily IT hassles are offloaded to a team of experts specialised in resolving conflicts.
+Nonetheless, QuickBooks Online has the potential to reduce downtime overall, because daily IT hassles are offloaded to a team of experts specialized in resolving conflicts.

 Three steps to implementing QuickBooks Online